 Fauvism was not a formal movement with a manifesto of rules and regulations.
 It was more an instinctive coming together of artists who wished to express themselves by using bold colors, simplified drawing and expressive brushwork.

-We used two of the fauvist typical way of painting: using small strokes of color as in pointillism or
+We used two of the fauvist typical way of painting: using small strokes of color as in pointillism or changing light by warm colors and shadows by cold color, creating some weird and powerful landscapes.

 Cap comentari: